kontaktio/telegraf_archived/plugins/inputs/ipmi_sensor/README.md

   # servers = ["USERID:PASSW0RD@lan(192.168.1.1)"]

   ## Recommended: use metric 'interval' that is a multiple of 'timeout' to avoid
+  ## Recomended: use metric 'interval' that is a multiple of 'timeout' to avoid
   ## gaps or overlap in pulled data
   interval = "30s"